l0wigh/Red/README.md

 Usable, but not working **exactly** like Ed.
 Most of the basic features are there.

+Crash might happen.
+Please don't use Red for important projects or use the save command (w) often.

 ## Build && Installation

 - Clone the repo